 Federation V2 effort in progress to implement a dedicated federation API apart from the Kubernetes API.
 The details are available at sig-multicluster community page.

 This page explains why and how to manage multiple Kubernetes clusters using federation.

 Federation makes it easy to manage multiple clusters.
-It does so by providing 2
+It does so by providing 2 major building blocks:

 Some other use cases that federation enables are: